lennerd/VipxBotDetectBundle/README.markdown

 ===================

 This bundle adds a detector service for detecting different crawlers and spiders.
-The list of bots is coming from the plugin gbBotDetectPlugin for symfony 1.
+The list of bots is coming from the plugin [gbBotDetectPlugin](http://www.symfony-project.org/plugins/gbBotDetectPlugin) created by Philippe Gamache.

-ToDos
+ToDo's
 -----

-- Documentation
+- Add Documentation for using the detector and additional listener
-- Tests